Real fiber for $24.95.* Not ‘fiber-powered’ like the other guys. Call 866-618-0414.

 Hardwire your connection

-By plugging your console directly into an ethernet connection, you reduce latency and lag in that can cause your gaming to suffer.
+By plugging your console directly into an Ethernet connection, you reduce latency and lag that can cause your gaming to suffer.

 Move closer to your router